michaelKurowski/knowledge-base/README.md

 Later when you want to retrieve the information you can just query to db of your entries.

 # Usage
+ The main command is called `knowledge-base` but you can also use `kb` alias.
  - **Add new entry** WIP
     - `kb --entry "Put not here"` or `kb -e "Put note here"` KB then will ask you for categories.
 You can specify them by putting words separated by spaces: